HSMinches/Tractian_Hardware_R-D/README.md

 -PCB + 3D + draftsman
  - Gerber X2 included
+ - Further tests required (PDN, EMC and thermal management)

 -Firmware
  - C code and component specific libraries are used
  - To be developed :pull archives from nearby devices connected to the network and send to another device
+ - Not tested IRL to prove functionality

 -Requirements:
  - 100 meters range air gap